ArduSat/video-tutorials/README.md

-video-tutorials
+Video-tutorials
 ===============

-Contains the code for the video tutorials created for ArduSat
+This repository contains the code for the video tutorials created for ArduSat, that have been released at http://www.screencast.com/users/NanoSatisfi.

+The code is structured per video.
+Every video contains a library, and example Arduino code.